lab-carpentry/blueprint-onboarding/source/coding_and_software.rst

 Coding and Software
 ===================

-Commenting: How should comments be included in code written for lab comments, and to what standards?
+Commenting: How should comments be included in code written for lab software, and to what standards?

 Coding Standards: How do we shape our active lines of code in form and